eckon/money-tracker-backend/README.md

 ### NEXT
+- [ ] run make lint and fix issues
 - [ ] tests
   - stuff breaks more often as I know have logic (like sorting, filtering, etc.) this should automatically be checked and not manually by scripts
-- [ ] setup stuff for laura to use it easier
-  - docker to run everything
-  - versioning
-  - easy updates
-  - seeding
-  - setup db automatically
-  - automatic restart
-  - better error messages
 - [ ] write a diagram (mermaid) for the db structure to not forget what it is trying to do